neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 1. Run `wandb_to_neptune.py`
 2. Enter the source W&B entity name.
 Leave blank to use your default entity 3 Enter the destination Neptune workspace name.
 Leave blank to read from the `NEPTUNE_PROJECT` environment variable
 3. Enter the number of workers to use to copy the metadata.
-Leave blank to use all available CPUs
+Leave blank to let `ThreadPoolExecutor` decide
 4. Enter the W&B projects you want to export as comma-separated values.
 Enter *all* to export all projects
 5. The script will generate run logs in the working directory.
 You can change this in `logging.basicConfig()`.
 Live progress bars will also be rendered in the console.
 6. Private Neptune projects corresponding to the W&B projects will be created if they do not exist.
 The project description will be set as *Exported from <W&B project URL>*.
 This can be changed later.